ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureVerticalTakeoff.rst

 IProcedureVerticalTakeoff
 =========================

-.. py:class:: IProcedureVerticalTakeoff
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureVerticalTakeoff

    object

    Interface used to access the options for a vertical takeoff procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureVerticalTakeoff

 Overview
 --------